Inedo/inedo-docs/Content/proget/sca/vulnerabilities/howto.md

 ## Step 3: Scan your Build

-You can scan your Build using pgutil and the builds scan command.
+You can scan your Build using [pgutil](/docs/proget/api/pgutil) and the [`pgutil builds scan`](/docs/proget/api/sca/builds/scan) command.
 This will analyze the packages used in the build for any vulnerabilities.

 ![](resources/docs/proget-builds-scan.png){height="" width="50%"}